stripe/example-terminal-backend/README.md

 # Example Terminal Backend

-This is a simple [Sinatra](http://www.sinatrarb.com/) webapp that you can use to run the Stripe Terminal SDK example apps.
+This is a simple [Sinatra](http://www.sinatrarb.com/) webapp that you can use to run the [Stripe Terminal](https://stripe.com/docs/terminal) example apps.

 | Platform | Example App |
 | - | - |